-For 2025, Staff recommend that funding be allocated towards high scoring pedestrian crosswalks, per the Crosswalk Improvement Prioritization Tool.
+For 2025, Staff recommend that Council allocate funding towards high scoring pedestrian crosswalks, per the Crosswalk Improvement Prioritization Tool.
 During Staff's analysis, high scoring crosswalks were refined by excluding the following types of crosswalks:

-Those at controlled intersections (either traffic lights or stop signs), since the rights and responsibilities of both pedestrians and drivers are generally understood at these types
+• Those at controlled intersections (either traffic lights or stop signs), since the rights and responsibilities of both pedestrians and drivers are generally understood at these types of intersections.
+Furthermore, interventions to improve pedestrian safety at these intersections are typically quite complex and costly.